KyleLH/aogaeru/README.md

 aogaeru
 =======

-A version of Quartz: the
+A version of Quartz: a tool to help professors create websites.

+Contributors:
+Kyle Holzinger
+Mike Lyons
+Tim Lau